StrongJoshua/libgdx-inGameConsole/README.md

 This console speeds up development substantially by removing the need to recompile a program every time a minute change is made, specifically in regard to manipulating constants or other values when balancing a game, for example.

 ## Current Goals
-* Auto-complete feature for quicker, easier invoking of methods.
+* Auto-complete feature for quicker, easier invocation of methods.
-* Utilization of up and down arrow keys for quick re-execution of methods

 ## Adding to Project
 ### Gradle